Peachtree, North Carolina: Education

 Higher education is offered by Tri-County Community College.
 Other nearby universities and colleges include North Georgia Technical College, Young Harris College, Western Carolina University, Southwestern Community College, and University of North Georgia.

 The John C. Campbell Folk School, the oldest and largest folk school in the United States, is located 2 mi southeast in nearby Brasstown.
 The institution focuses on creative folk arts for all ages and offers musical concerts and community dance entertainment.

+Geography

+Peachtree Creek flows into the Hiwassee River near Peachtree.
+In 2026, Tennessee Valley Authority released a map showing that approximately 65 structures around Peachtree would be flooded in the event that Chatuge Dam failed.